Utimaco: 1999–2010: IPO and acquisition through Sophos

-New owners and restructuring
+2011–present: LIMS misuse controversy and change of ownership

 In 2011, Utimaco faced allegations of supplying Lawful Interception Management Systems (LIMS) to repressive regimes such as Iran and Syria, raising ethical concerns when their products were used by Iranian authorities to detain and torture a university student.

 Following the controversy, in 2013 Sophos sold Utimaco to management and financial investors Pinova Capital GmbH (Munich) and BIP Capital Partners (Luxembourg), and since January 2017, the investment company EQT Partners has become an additional shareholder.

 In 2014, Utimaco Safeware AG was dissolved, and in 2016, Utimaco Management GmbH was founded.
 Two years later, Utimaco acquired the US company Atalla and its product lines from Micro Focus International.

 In February 2020, Utimaco announced the acquisition of Geobridge (Virginia, USA).
 In December 2020, Utimaco acquired UK-based MYHSM, a global provider of payment hardware security modules.
 In April 2021, Utimaco acquired exceet Secure Solutions GmbH, a provider of secure services for IT security and the Internet of Things (IoT).
 Furthermore, in May 2021, Utimaco acquired all shares in Realia Technologies, S.L.
 (Realsec), Madrid, Spain — a provider of hardware security modules — and the corresponding subsidiaries.

 In August 2021, Utimaco was acquired by SGT Capital and finalised in early May 2022, after receiving all necessary clearances.
 Soon after, Utimaco acquired Celltick, a provider of public-warning and mass notification systems.
 In April 2023, Utimaco acquired conpal GmbH, a provider of IT security systems for protection of private data and authentication.